Estimation of Local Average Treatment Effect by Data Combination: Problem Setting

 One specific example of our setting is O2O marketing.
 To measure the effect of an online video ads on sales in physical stores, we usually cannot link the data of those who watched the ads with that of those who shopped at the stores.
 However, it is relatively easy to separately collect data from those who watch the ads and the purchasers.
 In this case, data collection can be performed by either RCS design or random splitting.
-Another example is when estimating the effect of a treatment that takes a certain period of time to take effect.
-For instance, it is desirable to use panel data to estimate the effect of job training on future earnings.
-However, individuals may gradually drop out of the survey, and the probability of the attrition can depend on unobserved variables \cite{Hirano2001-hm,Nevo2003-es}.
-Therefore, it is easier to collect RCS data than to construct balanced panel data.